KevinTrinh1227/Prize-Pick-Predictions/README.md

    ```
 ### 🚀 Host the app locally

-1. Run the main file and wait untill 100% of players has been processed
+1. Run the main file and wait until players processed has reached 100%

    ```sh
    python main.py
    ```
-2. Deploy the Flask app and get the link
+2. Deploy the Flask app and get the http link

    ```sh
    python app.py